- SD/DPH (DPH has been discontinued) Billing Policy

 Students approved to take one or more classes during a summer semester will be charged on a per-credit rate basis at the full-time tuition rate.
 For example, if a student is currently at the full-time reduced or facilities fee tuition rate and they take a class during the summer, they will be billed at the full-time tuition rate, not at the full-time reduced or facilities fee rates.
 These charges will not be applied towards the financial requirement listed above.

 Non-resident students must complete payment of the required two years of full-time tuition and one year of reduced SD/DPH tuition before paying the non-resident status fee.
+Non-resident students in their last semester will pay the facilities fee.

 SD students who have paid tuition prior to enrolling in their program